proteusx/Lectus/README.rst

 The search term can be a regular expression like::

-  lectus κ.*ος -r -d photius
+  lectus κ.*ος -r -l photius

 Will return all words that include strings that start with a "**κ**" followed by any number of characters and end with a "**ς**".